 Pentalinon luteum, also known as wild allamanda, is a vine native to coastal areas of central Florida continuing south to the West Indies.
 The showy yellow flowers among shiny bright green leaves appear from April to November.
 This beautiful vine grows best in full sun on a trellis, fence or other type of support.

 Passiflora suberosa, corky stemmed passion flower, is one of our best native plants for attracting butterflies to your garden.
 This vine may be grown as a ground cover or allowed to climb upon a low structure or shrubs.
-It is the larval host plant for Gulf Fritillary, Julia and Zebra Longwing butterflies who linger around this vine, searching for new growth to lay their eggs.
+It is the larval host plant for Gulf Fritillary, Julia and Zebra Longwing butterflies who linger around this vine, searching for new growth on which to lay their eggs.
 Birds will visit this vine to eat the tiny dark purple fruits.
 The corky stemmed passion flower may be grown in full sun to light shade.

-Thrinax radiata, known as Florida thatch palm, is known for its broad, deep green, circular palmate leaves.
-The natural dark, glossy green color of the leaves and clusters of white fruits make this super easy-to-grow palm a must for every native plant garden.
+Thrinax radiata, known as Florida thatch palm, is known for its broad, deep green, palmate leaves.
+The natural dark, glossy green color of the leaves and contrasting clusters of white fruits make this super easy-to-grow palm a must for every native plant garden.
 This palm grows best in a sunny location.

 Sabal palmetto, the cabbage palm and our state tree, is an excellent wildlife attractor and one of our most durable plants, with high salt, wind, and drought tolerance.
 This adaptable palm may be grown in full sun to light shade.